espressif/esp-idf/examples/storage/sd_card/sdmmc/README.md

 `espefuse.py` has a `--do-not-confirm` option if running from an automated flashing script.

+See [the document about pullup requirements](https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/peripherals/sd_pullup_requirements.html) for more details about pullup support and compatibility of modules and development boards.

 ## How to use example

-SD card can be used in various modes.
-See below on choosing the mode to be used.

 ### 4-line and 1-line SD modes